Don1Genas/BLOG-API/README.md

 # BLOG Api

-...The Blog-API project is a full CRUD operation back-end project.
+The Blog-API project is a full CRUD operation back-end project.
 The project utilizes NodeJS, Express, Mongoose, and MongoDB.
-...The user receives a Token at the header that allows the  user to access Public blogs then create, update, and delete a particular blog by ID.
+The user receives a Token at the header that allows the  user to access Public blogs then create, update, and delete a particular blog by ID.
-...The Blog API also protects the API with a hashed password.
+The Blog API also protects the API with a hashed password.
 For added security Usernames/Emails must also be unique during the registration process.

 ## Installed dependencies

-... bcrypt
+- bcrypt
-...express
+- express
-...express-validator
+- express-validator
-...mongoose
+- mongoose
-...helmet
+- helmet
-...dotenv
++ dotenv
-...jsonwebtoken
++ jsonwebtoken
-...morgan
++ morgan

 ### Routes